Stelmine Canada Closes $700,000 Private Placement

 All securities issued in connection with this Offering are subject to a hold period of four months and one day.
 The private placement is subject to the approval of the TSX Venture Exchange.
 Stelmine has not filed a material change report in the 21 days preceding the placement other than in relation to the placement.

-The proceeds of the Offering will be used for exploration on the Courcy and Mercator Projects in the Caniapiscau Region and for general working capital purposes.
-In connection with this Placement, the Company will pay a Finder's fee of $2000.
+Stelmine has now raised total gross proceeds of $1.4 million this month in two separate financings with strategic investors.
+The funds will be used for exploration on the Courcy and Mercator Projects in the Caniapiscau region and for general working capital purposes.
+In connection with this placement, the Company will pay finder's fees of $23,244.

 About Stelmine Canada